fabiofortkamp/thermocode/content/jupyter-intro.md

 Tags: jupyter, python, programming, latex
 Slug: jupyter
 Status: published
-Series: Scientific Programming in Windows
+Series: Scientific Computing in Windows

 Without a doubt, [Jupyter notebooks](http://jupyter.org/ )
  are my must used and most powerful work tool at this moment in my Ph.D. work.
 This technology revolutionized the way I write code and solve  mathematical problems, in a way that helps me think and is "pleasant" to read (to the extent where reading equations can be pleasant).